-It is estimated that about 1% of the people in the world are naturally immune to HIV.
+It is estimated that about 1 percent of the people in the world are naturally immune to HIV.
 The reason is a genetic mutation on the gene that encodes CCR5, a protein on the surface of immune cells that the HIV virus uses to enter and infect them.
 People with this mutation are missing part of the CCR5 protein, making it impossible for HIV to bind to it.

 Using gene editing, it would, in theory, be possible to edit our DNA and introduce this mutation to stop HIV.
-US-based Sangamo Therapeutics tested this approach a decade ago by extracting T cells from patients, editing their genome to make them resistant to attack from HIV, and reinfusing them into the patients.
-However, the approach obtained mixed results back in 2014.
-The patients had improved T cell counts but were not cured and experienced side effects from the treatment.
+U.S.-based Sangamo Therapeutics tested this approach a decade ago by extracting T cells from patients, editing their genome to make them resistant to attack from HIV, and reinfusing them into the patients.
+However, the approach obtained mixed results; the patients had improved T cell counts but were not cured and experienced side effects from the treatment.

 In 2019, a scientist in China revealed that CRISPR/Cas9 gene editing was used to create the world’s first gene-edited babies.
 These “CRISPR babies” carry the CCR5 mutation to protect them against HIV infection.
 However, scientists around the world have questioned the ethics of altering human DNA without fully understanding the possible consequences.
 Indeed, there were follow-up studies that suggested that people carrying these mutations might be at risk of catching certain infections and dying younger.

 Will we have an HIV cure?

 Although there are several approaches, including CRISPR/Cas9 gene editing, that could eventually bring a functional HIV cure, there are still multiple challenges ahead.
-One of the biggest concerns around any HIV treatments is the virus’ ability to quickly mutate and develop resistance, and for many of these new approaches there is still no data on whether the virus will be able to become resistant.
+One of the biggest concerns around any HIV treatment is the virus’ ability to quickly mutate and develop resistance, and for many of these new approaches there is still no data on whether the virus will be able to become resistant.